 What makes this performance event unique is that the story unfolds all over the hill, with no barriers between audience and performers.
 Celtic characters and fire dancers spread all over the public parkland.

 Butser Ancient Farm is an unusual archaeological site that functions as both a working farm and an open-air research lab where the working methods and lifestyles of Neolithic Britons are explored.
 Located near Waterlooville, Hampshire, the farm is in the heart of the South Downs National Park.
-They celebrate the start of summer by setting fire to a 30ft-high Wicker Man who burns as the sun sets on April 30.
+They celebrate the start of summer by setting fire to a 30ft-high Wicker Man at the culmination of their festival.

-The celebration, from 4:30 pm to 10 pm on April 30 (in 2016) is ticketed, with tickets available online.
+The celebration, from 4:30 pm to 10 pm (on Saturday, May 2 in 2020 is ticketed, with reduced price, early bird tickets available online until April 1.
+After that, full-price tickets are sold.
 The farm is off the A3 between London and Portsmouth, about 5 miles south of Petersfield and signposted from the Chalton/Clanfield exit.
 No cars are allowed on the site but parking is on a hill above the farm - about a 15 minute downhill walk (remember, it is also an uphill walk in the dark at the end of the event - so bring a flashlight).

 Beltane at Thornborough Henges in North Yorkshire